mahabhu/CSE471_assignment/review2.md

 ## Strengths of the Blog

-### **1. Accessible Introduction to Complex Topics**
+### **1. Introduction**
-This blog effectively breaks down a complex topic into simple terms.
-It starts by explaining the motivation behind Graphormer, highlighting the challenges Transformers face in graph representation, and then presents Graphormer as the solution.
-It further provides a brief overview of Graphormer, explores structural encoding, and explains the implementation details.
+This blog starts by explaining challenges Transformers face in graph representation, and the motivation behind Graphormer by showing the components of a GNN.
+Then it provides a brief overview of Transformer and Graphormer, explores the different structural encoding, and the implementation details.

-### **2. Clear Explanation of Core Innovations**
+### **2. Explanation of Core Additions**

 The blog provides a concise overview of Graphormer’s key contributions, including:
-- **Centrality Encoding:** Highlighting the significance of individual nodes.
+- **Centrality Encoding:** Captures node importance using degree centrality.
 - **Spatial Encoding:** Capturing relationships through shortest path distances.
-- **Edge Encoding:** Incorporating edge-specific features to improve graph representation.
+- **Edge Encoding:** Incorporating edge-specific features.
+- **Graphormer Layer:** Explains how it adds on top of traditional Transformer.
+- **Special Node:** Represents the entire graph.

 These are explained with clarity, making the blog effective for readers with a moderate understanding of the subject.

 ### **3. Visual Aids and Mathematical Rigor**
-The use of mathematical formulations and visual diagrams (e.g., for message passing and structural encodings) enhances comprehension.
-These visuals help bridge the gap between theoretical concepts and their practical applications.
+The blog goes through high level mathematical formulations and visual diagrams for message passing and structural encodings to enhance comprehension.

 ### **4. Contextual Relevance**
 By positioning Graphormer as a solution to limitations in Graph Neural Networks (GNNs)—such as over-smoothing and limited scalability—the blog underscores its real-world significance.

 ### **5. Results and Comparisons**
 The blog highlights Graphormer’s performance improvements across various benchmarks, such as OGB-LSC, MolHIV, and ZINC.
-This quantitative evidence reinforces its claims of superiority over traditional GNNs and Transformer-based alternatives.
+Near the end it highlights the advantages and contributions.

 ---